AdobeDocs/experience-platform.en/help/query-service/clients/github-copilot.md

 ---
 # Connect GitHub Copilot and VS Code to Query Service

 GitHub Copilot, powered by OpenAI Codex, is an AI-driven tool that enhances your coding experience by suggesting code snippets and entire functions directly within your editor.
 Integrated with Visual Studio Code (VS Code), Copilot can significantly accelerate your workflow, especially when working with complex queries.
 Follow this guide to learn how to connect GitHub Copilot and VS Code to the Query Service to write and manage your queries with greater efficiency.
-For more information on Copilot, visit [GitHub's Copilot product page](https://github.com/pricing).
+For more information on Copilot, visit [GitHub's Copilot product page](https://github.com/pricing) and the [official Copilot documentation](https://docs.github.com/en/copilot/about-github-copilot/what-is-github-copilot).

 This document covers the steps required to connect GitHub Copilot and VS Code with Adobe Experience Platform Query Service.